thegrumpys/odop/docs/About/Intro.md

 ODOP:Spring is at its best when used to develop solutions to difficult and highly constrained original design problems.

-The discussion in "Spring design tutorial and demo" provides instructions on how to launch the demo and tutorial sessions using the compression spring design type.
+The discussion in "Spring design tutorial and demo" (link provided below) provides instructions on how to launch the demo and tutorial sessions using the compression spring design type.
 The spring design tutorial session named **tutorTour** is a good starting point for those interested in the shortest possible path to designing springs.